Levi-Lesches/blocking-issues/README.md

     steps:
       - uses: Levi-Lesches/blocking-issues@v1.1
+        with:
+          # Optional: Configure the label applied to blocked issues
+          # NOTE: Changing these values after the bot has been deployed may result in undefined
+          # behavior as the bot will be unable to find blocked issues.
+Be sure to change the settings
+          # in the GitHub UI for the existing label first before changing here.
+          label-name: blocked
+          label-color: 000000
+          label-description: This PR is waiting for one or more issues to be closed.
 ```

 This action will not re-block a PR if the issue is reopened, and will throw an error if the issue cannot be found.
 Simply edit the PR description to re-run the bot